Brown crake

 The brown crake (Zapornia akool), or brown bush-hen, is a waterbird in the rail and crake family (Rallidae) found in South Asia.
 The species name, akool, is of uncertain origin.
 It may come from Hindu mythology, or it may be a derivation of the Sinhalese word kukkula, which is used for both moorhen and watercock.

+Zapornia akool swimming in Bhigwan, Maharashtra, India.